ably77/DCOS-Kafka-Performance/AdvancedTuning-cpkafka.md

     "expungeAfterSeconds": 0
   },
   "healthChecks": [],
+  "fetch": [],
-  "fetch": []
+  "constraints": []
 }
 ```

-Description of Producer Service:
-- 1x Instance to start
-- 4 CPU
-- 13GB MEM
-- Constraint: HOSTNAME / UNIQUE
-- Sleep 120 seconds and restart

 Note: Note that running multiple producers from the same node is less effective in this situation because our bottleneck may start to come from other places, such as the NIC.
 Keeping the producers on seperate nodes is more ideal for our current testing case as we can then remove the Producer as the throughput bottleneck.
-In our case when we built our cluster we deployed an extra agent node, which the Producer will utilize.

-Launch the marathon service:
+Launch the producer service:
 ```
 dcos marathon app add https://raw.githubusercontent.com/ably77/DCOS-Kafka-Performance/master/tests/cpkafka_tests/250-baseline.json
 ```